thq12345/neurodiverse-job-aws/README.md

 This repository represents FastAPI implementation designed to be hosted on AWS, however it can also run on local machine, just run the main.py file!

-Another local implementation using Flask is available here: https://github.com/thq12345/neurodiverse-job-quest
+Another local implementation using Flask (also fully functional) is available here: https://github.com/thq12345/neurodiverse-job-quest

 ## Overview